AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 🧠 Q6.
 How can recipients update only their own record?
 <details>
 <summary>Click to reveal the answer</summary>
-Use application-mediated updates and/or Row-Level Security (RLS).
-Avoid granting broad table UPDATE to end-user roles.
+By granting UPDATE to the end-user role supplemented with checks in the application.
+In the database Row-Level Security (RLS) can also be configured for this situation.
 RLS is a mechanism to enforce access policies at the row level within a table.
 RLS will be covered later on.
 </details>